gvwilson/buildtogether.tech/src/process/index.md

     every five minutes if someone else is working with them.

 Unit testing.
-:   Many developers are passionate about a technique called [%i "test-driven development" %][%g tdd "test-driven development" %][%/i%], where you write
+:   Many developers are passionate about a technique called [%g tdd "test-driven development" %][%i "test-driven development" %], where you write
     the tests for a new bit of software before you write the software itself.
 Its advocates claim that it makes developers more productive
     because: